imagej/imagej.github.io/_pages/plugins/trackmate/custom-detection-algorithms.md

         }
 ```

-### The code for the dummy spiral generator factory.
+### The code for the dummy spiral generator factory

 And here is the full code for this tutorial example.
 It is the ultimate simplification of a SpotDetectorFactory, and was careful to strip anything useful by first ignoring the image content, second by not using any parameter.
 You can also find it {% include github org='fiji' repo='TrackMate-examples' branch='master' source='plugin/trackmate/examples/detector/SpiralDummyDetectorFactory.java' label='online' %}.